NeiloDull/2019-EAS/Rscript_analysis.md

 #Education: comparisons to 2018 42.6% BA, 30.4% MA, 14.4% PhD, 12% other college, 0.7% Non-College

 #Education: disciplines (bar)
-#? how to plot the "TRUE' of each altogether?
+#? how to plot the "TRUE' of each "studied_" altogether?

 #All disciplines are in logic class, convert to factor?
 logical_vars <- lapply(EAS, class) == "logical"